-aster of Music students majoring in orchestral instruments must participate in large ensemble each semester of enrollment for major study as assigned.
+Master of Music students majoring in orchestral instruments must participate in large ensemble each semester of enrollment for major study as assigned.
 Large ensemble auditions are held during Orientation Week.
 Ensemble credits beyond those required cannot be counted as elective credit.
 MM students majoring in composition are required to take two semesters of a choral ensemble in the first year of residence.
-The regulations for performing in large ensembles, which are set by the Ensemble Office, may be found at peabody.jhu.edu/ensembleoffice.
+The regulations for performing in large ensembles, which are set by the Ensemble Office, may be found at the Ensemble Office website.